 We also engage self-employed individuals to provide courier services on our behalf such as our final mile couriers, those who operate ParcelShops and/or provide delivery unit operational services (collectively, our “Services Providers”).

 We are committed to the sustainable development of our business in a way that reconciles economic success with the social wellbeing of individuals that are employed by us or are involved in the provision of services to us.

 We understand that slavery, human trafficking, servitude and forced labour (“Modern Slavery”) is a global and increasing challenge for governments and business.

-Our Suppliers and Services Providers can expect us to comply with the law, observe ethical standards and act as a fair business partner.
+Our Suppliers and Service Providers can expect us to comply with the law, observe ethical standards and act as a fair business partner.
 In turn, we expect our Suppliers and Service Providers to apply the same standards.
-We make an unambiguous commitment in the Code to treat our service provider and suppliers with dignity and respect.
+We make an unambiguous commitment in the Code to treat our Service Providers and suppliers with dignity and respect.